mischegoss/covid-visualizer/README.md

     document.getElementById("death-total")
     ```

-We then use the `textContent` property to set the content of the selected HTML element to the value we want to display.
+Next, we use the `textContent` property to set the content of the selected HTML element to the value we want to display.

   ```js
   document.getElementById("death-total").textContent = deathTotal;